Social Theory and Practice Major

 Note: The Social Theory and Practice Major is open to ALL LSA Students.

-The STP Concentration Advisor, David Burkam, advises students about requirements and course options, tracks their progress through the concentration, and signs release forms.
+The STP Major Advisor, David Burkam, advises students about requirements and course options, tracks their progress through the major, and signs release forms.

-Before declaring the RC Social Theory and Practice Concentration (typically at the end of the sophomore or early junior year), students complete the following prerequisites:
+Before declaring the RC Social Theory and Practice Major (typically at the end of the sophomore or early junior year), students complete the following prerequisites:

-a) RCSSCI 260: Understanding Power/Theorizing Knowledge and RCSSCI 290, a one credit course taken in the same semester that helps them prepare their Individual Concentration Proposal (see c below).
+a) RCSSCI 260: Understanding Power/Theorizing Knowledge and RCSSCI 290, a one credit course taken in the same semester that helps them prepare their Individual Major Proposal (see c below).

 All concentrators must complete the following requirements in addition to the prerequisites: